Problem

 2025

-Once a case is submitted, the invoice status updates automatically from "Überfällig" to "Inkasso."
+Once a case is submitted, the invoice status updates automatically from "Überfällig" (Overdue) to "Inkasso" (Collection).
 The status tag is interactive: clicking it expands an inline history log directly inside the table row, showing every event in the collection timeline without leaving the page.

 Customer Exclusion Management